-So when I got home the last thing I needed was to take up a lot of time fixing dinner and decided on making a house favorite and one that takes no time, but looks like you did.
-Sharing is caring so I figured I’d post this for your Monday pleasure.
+So when I got home the last thing I needed was to take up a lot of time fixing dinner and decided on making a house favorite that takes no time, but looks like you did.

 No pounding chicken out thin between plastic sheets, this is fuss free and a filling twist on a fantastic chicken classic dish.